A lengthy to-do list causes worry, anxiety and frustration.

 Record when you started and completed your tasks.
 This lets you be more aware of:

-- The time you take to complete different types of task.
+- The time you take to complete different types of tasks.
 This helps you realistically access your time — whether you are taking longer or lesser time than expected — and serve as a good gauge for future tasks.

 - When you are most productive and least.
 By identifying your most productive time, you can decide which tasks (based on point 1) you should complete at what time so you make full use of every minute to deliver quality work.
-Remember, the aim is not only to achieve efficiency (your speed) but also effectiveness (how well you do the job).
+Remember, the aim is to achieve not only efficiency (your speed) but also effectiveness (how well you do the job).

 2. Get feedback